 ARTICLE III: EXTRA CONTRACT AGREEMENT

-The Committee hereby agrees not to enter into any other agreement or contract with any Sergeant or Sergeants collectively or individually which might be in derogation of this Agreement.
-Any such attempted agreement between the Committee and said Sergeant or Sergeants shall be null and void and without force and effect.
+The Committee hereby agrees not to enter into any other agreement or contract with any Officer or Officers collectively or individually which might be in derogation of this Agreement.
+Any such attempted agreement between the Committee and said Officer or Officers shall be null and void and without force and effect.

 ARTICLE IV: NONDISCRIMINATION

-(a) There shall be no discrimination by the Township or the Association against any employee on account of race, age, color, creed, sex, sexual orientation, national origin, political affiliation, marital status or disability.
+(a) There shall be no discrimination by the Township or the Association against any employee on account of race, age, color, creed, sex, national origin, political affiliation, or handicapped status.

 (b) All references to employees in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees.